Gayathri4801/NASSCOM-VSD-IAT/DAY-3/SKY_3_readme.md

 **--> Lab challenge to find missing incorrect rules and fix them**

-### Spice deck for the CMOS Inverter
+## Spice extraction of CMOS inverter in magic tool.

-Commands for spice extraction of the custom inverter layout in magic tool(tkcon window).
+### Commands for spice extraction of the custom inverter layout in magic tool(tkcon window).

 **Check current directory in console window of magic**
 pwd